webdiscus/html-bundler-webpack-plugin/README.md

 ```

+> **Note**
+>
+> The plugin supports `EJS`-like templates "out of the box" therefore the `HtmlBundlerPlugin.loader` can be omitted in the Webpack config.

-For example, there is used non-default Mustache-like template syntax:
+Here is an example using a non-default Mustache-like template syntax:
 ```html
 <html>
 <body>